knowledgeboard/knowledgeboard.github.io/templates/blog.md

 awesome.
 The main Chamonix trip was really worth it and adventurous.
 I think that now I'm the proud owner of the height record in family with the heighest telecabin in France (3842m).

+Now fixing some place where to stay during July.
+Have something for most of it, just missing like first 4 days or something like that, it's gonna be fine!